mindnektar/apollo-augmented-hooks/README.md

 ### useSubscription

-`useQuery` has the same signature as its [@apollo/client](https://www.apollographql.com/docs/react/api/react/hooks/#usequery) counterpart.
+`useSubscription` has the same signature as its [@apollo/client](https://www.apollographql.com/docs/react/api/react/hooks/#usesubscription) counterpart.
 Additionally, it supports the following new options:

 #### - modifiers